 - Our biases - we provide resources for organizations to learn about how behavioral science works

 TDL was created with the vision of bridging the gap between behavioral science research and application.
 A core part of our mission is to create content that highlights important and often unnoticed research and provides actionable and applied takeaways.
-Staff writers will be responsible for locating, synthesizing and writing about new cutting edge research in behavioral science, behavioral economics and psychology.
+Staff writers are responsible for locating, synthesizing, and writing about new cutting edge research in behavioral science, behavioral economics, and psychology.
 In particular, a successful staff writer will be heavily focused on the application of this research in the sectors where it can be most impactful.

 Beyond that, we are looking for someone who is creative in their approach to applying old research to new and emerging problems in a wide variety of sectors.

 - Academic and/or work experience related to applying research within the domain of behavioral science